Execute Sample Model#

 --imgPath PATH

 Either a directory or a list of images.
 If it is a directory, run on the nbImages first images.
 If it is a list of images, run on them (overrides nbImages).
-If
+If you do not provide the

 Path to the file containing labels of results; defaults to